aflaxman/dp_2020_census/methods.md

    that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants.

-3. We search for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
+3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
 For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed query histogram that